Toyota Mirai Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota Mirai are $1,888 a year with full coverage.
-Comprehensive insurance costs on average $402, collision costs $886, and liability coverage costs $442.
-Liability-only insurance costs as little as $496 a year, with high-risk driver insurance costing $4,144 or more.
-Teen drivers cost the most to insure at $6,912 a year or more.
+The average insurance rates for a Toyota Mirai are $1,888 a year for full coverage insurance.
+Comprehensive costs on average $402 each year, collision insurance costs $886, and liability is estimated at $442.
+Liability-only insurance costs approximately $496 a year, and high-risk driver insurance costs around $4,144.
+16-year-old drivers cost the most to insure at up to $6,912 a year.

 Average premium for full coverage: $1,888